xiix0/scam/README.md

-Habit is habit, and not to be flung out of the window by any man, but coaxed down-stairs a step at a time.
+It is often the case that the man who can't tell a lie thinks he is the best judge of one.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"